tibbe/haskell-style-guide/haskell-style.md

         }

-For functions the documentation should give enough information to apply the function without looking at the functions definition.
+For functions the documentation should give enough information to apply the function without looking at the function's definition.

 ### End-of-Line Comments